terryyizhong/terryyizhong.github.io/_pages/includes/intro.md

-For last few months, I was a visiting researcher at the [Audio Information Research(AIR) Lab](https://labsites.rochester.edu/air/) of University of Rochester.
+I am now a first-year PhD candidate at [Centre for Language Studies (CLS) ](https://www.ru.nl/en/cls/), Radboud University, supervised by [M.A.
+Larson (Martha)](https://www.ru.nl/personen/larson-m), co-supervised by [C. Tejedor Garcia (Cristian)](https://www.ru.nl/en/people/tejedor-garcia-c), [L.F.M. ten Bosch (Louis)](https://www.ru.nl/personen/bosch-l-ten) and Bas Bloem.
+Before that, I was a visiting researcher at the [Audio Information Research(AIR) Lab](https://labsites.rochester.edu/air/) of University of Rochester.
 I used to be a senior researcher at Tencent AI Lab, AI-Generated Content (AIGC) Center for speech synthesis applied research.

-My research interest include but not limit to Speech Synthesis, Spoken Dialogue System,  Music Generation and Transcription.
+My research interest include but not limit to Speech diagnostic for neurodegenerative disease, Responsible AI, and Spoken Dialogue System.
 <br/>

 <br/>

-## Active seeking PhD opportunity this or next year.
-Feel free to ask a full CV through email(at left)!